eddyerburgh/notes/docs/computer-networking/computer-networking.md

 ### Routing

 In the datagram-forwarding model, each switch has a forwarding table that it uses to determine where to direct each packet it receives.
-The forwarding table is made up of \<destination,next_hop\> pairs {% cite intro-computer-networks -l 15 %}.
+The forwarding table is made up of \<destination, next_hop\> pairs {% cite intro-computer-networks -l 15 %}.

 The way that entries are added to a forwarding table depends on the protocol.
-In the case of IP there are several protocols just for building the routing table.
-For now, you can imagine that they are configured by an administrator {% cite intro-computer-networks -l 16 %}.
+In the case of IP there are several protocols just for building the routing table {% cite intro-computer-networks -l 16 %}.

 Not all switches connected to the Internet have complete tables.
 IP routes in small networks often have a default destination leading to another network that's connected to the Internet.
 This is used in case the local network doesn’t have a destination match in its routing table {% cite intro-computer-networks -l 16-17 %}.